dangt0521/CreditRiskScoringStratio/README.md

 ### DropColumns - (Transformation - DropColumns):

-> It deletes the columns coming from the client_external_info table and the one with the probaility value in order to preserve the historic client data format for dashboard purpose.
+> It deletes the columns coming from the client_external_info table and the one with the probability value in order to preserve the historic client data format for dashboard purposes.
 The columns deleted are: AddressFraudCheck, ContactAudit, FraudSuspicion, LegalCase, PoliceReport, ProbabilityValue, and, UkvCheck.

 ### FinalRepartition - (Transformation - Repartition):